Outstanding initiatives bringing

 Dr. Carolin Gabor, founder of fintexx – women in finance

-Carolin Gabor joined the finleap management team in May 2016.
-As Managing Partner she is responsible for the business development of the company builder.
-Previously, Carolin spent ten years working for Boston Consulting Group as a strategic consultant in the field of financial services and M&A. Afterwards, she became the CEO of Toptarif.de and later held the CEO position of autohaus24.de GmbH, both of which were successfully exited to strategic buyers.
+Carolin Gabor joined finleap in May 2016 and is now the CEO of a finleap portfolio company, Joonko.
+Previously to joining finleap, Carolin spent ten years working for Boston Consulting Group as a strategic consultant in the field of financial services and M&A. Afterwards, she became the CEO of Toptarif.de and later held the CEO position of autohaus24.de GmbH, both of which were successfully exited to strategic buyers.